 Brianna Zichettella is a Ph.D.
 Candidate at the University of Michigan in the Department of Communication and Media.
-Her research focuses on political relationships and identity in the United States.
+Her research focuses on partisan intergoup conflict, interpersonal relationships, and parasocial attachment in the context of changing media and political systems.

 She earned her bachelor’s degree in political science from Daemen University (Amherst, NY) and her master’s degree in communication from The Ohio State University.